 Formally speaking, black seed oil is extracted from the fruit of the Nigella sativa plant, a small flowering plant that grows in Southwest Asia, the Middle East, and Southern Europe.
-And it’s been around for a while: It’s commonly used in Ayurveda, a holistic medicine practice that originated in India, and Unani Tibb medicine, which is traditionally practiced in Muslim cultures in South and Central Asia.
-Recorded use of black seed oil dates back to the 1600s, Rachelle Robinett, RH (AHG) founder of Supernatural and herbalist, tells me.
+And it's been around for a while: It's commonly used in Ayurveda, a holistic medicine practice that originated in India, and Unani Tibb medicine, which is traditionally practiced in Muslim cultures in South and Central Asia.
+Recorded use of black seed oil dates back to the 1600s, Rachelle Robinett, RH (AHG) founder of Supernatural and herbalist, tells us.

 "It's also known as Nigella and black cumin seed," says Robinett.
 "Nigella is a member of the Ranunculaceae, or buttercup family, along with goldenseal, black cohosh, and yellowroot, which are also excellent herbs, though with different benefits from black seed oil.
 Like many plants that grow in difficult climates or conditions and develop natural defense mechanisms, Nigella passes those along to us.
 It's very much a superfood-slash-herb, if the color weren't convincing enough."

 Black seed oil, then, is a long-honored, expert-backed way to fortify your diet.
-But no need to rely on its reputation alone—below, we break down eight concrete benefits of black seed oil, who it might be best suited for, and how to incorporate it in your diet.
+But no need to rely on its reputation alone—below, we break down eight concrete benefits of black seed oil, who it might be best suited for, and how to incorporate it into your diet.

-Health benefits of black seed oil
+What are 10 benefits of black seed oil?

 1. High in antioxidants